-In general I would advise vaccinating a kitten at 9 and 12 weeks with Herpes Virus, Calicivirus, Feline Enteritis and Feline Leukaemia Virus.
-I believe the Merial Purevax vaccines to be the safest.
+In general Vet4Life advises vaccinating a kitten at 9 and 12 weeks with Herpes Virus, Calicivirus, Feline Enteritis and Feline Leukaemia Virus.
+We believe the Merial Purevax vaccines to be the safest.
 From then on an annual health check and vaccination is advisable, (although further leukaemia vaccinations are unlikely to be necessary for indoor cats).

 Puppies should be vaccinated at 8 weeks and 10 weeks so they can start socialising with other dogs as soon as possible.
 Puppy parties can be a great way to get them playing constructively with other dogs before they are 12 weeks old.
 A final vaccine at 16 weeks should also help prevent the small percentage of dogs who do not have solid immunity with the previous 2 vaccines.
 A full vaccination should be done again 12 months later.
 A full vaccine includes Infectious Hepatitis (Adenovirus), Parvovirus, Parainfluenza virus, Leptospirosis and Distemper.
 In subsequent years, vaccination with Leptospirosis and kennel cough (Bordatella bronchoseptica) should be given annually, with the full vaccination reserved for every third year.